darkhole22/computer-graphics-project-2023/CodingGuidelines.md

 ### 2.2 Namespaces
 - Do not use capital letters
-- If the name is composed by more than one word simply concatenate them.
+- If the name is composed by more than one word, simply concatenate them.

 ```C++
 namespace vulture{}